Iranian Police Special Units: Operational approach

-The operational approach of the Special Units is complex and it involves and integrated cooperation with other FARAJA branches, as well as other governmental or quasi-governmental organizations.
+The operational approach of the Special Units is complex and it involves and integrated cooperation with other branches, as well as other governmental or quasi-governmental organizations.
 Overall, the ultimate aim is to anticipate and prevent, or neutralise, protests and their potential harm.

 Riot-control operations are organised according the intelligence-led policing model, with special attention placed on demography and geography of the target areas, as well as potential tactical threats posed by the operation with specific regard to the operational area itself.

-According to Brigadier General Hassan Karami, Commander of the Special Units Command, the tactical approach of riot police forces is to conduct ostensive patrols while fully equipped and deployed for engagement with rioters and protesters.
+According to Brigadier General Hassan Karami, then-Commander of the Special Units Command, the tactical approach of riot police forces is to conduct ostensive patrols while fully equipped and deployed for engagement with rioters and protesters.
 This approach is aimed to lower the protesters' morale and resolve to confront police.

 The cooperation with other organizations, such as the Basij, is key to perform plainclothes infiltration and snatch arrests of the riot leaders.

 Ideology of the Special Units

-The Special Units Command of FARAJA is one of the most ideologized in the Iranian armed forces.
-According to Behnam Gholipour, field commanders motivate actions of their subordinate personnel by using religious justifications.
+The Special Units Command is one of the most ideologized in the Iranian armed forces.
+According to Prague-based journalist Behnam Gholipour, field commanders motivate actions of their subordinate personnel by using religious justifications.

-The ideology of the Special Units of the Iranian Law Enforcement Command is grounded on putting service members' trust in God and on relying on God's reward for their duty after the successful passing of the divine test.